nhgiang2154/shipment-delay-probability-prediction/README.md

 - Performing correlation analysis to explore relationships between variables.
 - Handling and outliers.
 - Visualizing data using matplotlib and seaborn for better insights.
-For a detailed breakdown of the EDA process, including the code, visualizations, and specific steps taken, please refer to the eda.ipynb file located in the project directory.

 ## Feature Engineering
 During the feature engineering phase, several transformations were applied to improve the model's performance:

-Creating new features to better capture market dynamics.
-Standard Scaling was applied to continuous variables to standardize them.
-This transformation removes the mean and scales the data to unit variance.
-The detailed feature engineering steps and code for these transformations are available in the eda.ipynb file.
-Please refer to it for a comprehensive view of the process.
+- Standard Scaler: Standardising is important when we compare different attributes that have very different units.
+- Power Transformer: Automates the decision of square root/cube root/log transformation by introducing a parameter lambda and finds the best value of lambda based on Box-Cox transformation or Yeo-Johnson transformation.

 ## Machine Learning Models
-This project utilizes several machine learning models for demand prediction and price optimization:
+This project utilizes several machine learning models for delay probability prediction:

-- AdaBoostRegressor: A boosting algorithm that combines weak models to create a strong model.
-- GradientBoostingRegressor: A machine learning technique for regression tasks using an ensemble of decision trees.
 - RandomForestRegressor: An ensemble method that builds multiple decision trees and averages their predictions.
-- LinearRegression: A linear approach to modeling the relationship between the target variable and one or more features.
+- PolynomialRegression: A linear approach to modeling the relationship where only due to the non-linear relationship between dependent and independent variables.
 - DecisionTreeRegressor: A decision tree algorithm for regression tasks.
 - XGBRegressor: A gradient boosting method, optimized for speed and performance in regression tasks.